This article originally appeared on VICE UK.

 Brunna: Brazil isn't safe.
 The streets are full of danger, and even the schools are dangerous.
 Some of the kids are very bad.
 Their families haven't taught them right from wrong or given them any rules to follow.
-There's a lot of theft and robberies, and also lots of drugs going round at the schools.
+There's a lot of theft and robberies, and also lots of drugs going around at the schools.
 The wages are also low in Brazil.
 It isn't a country in which it's easy to earn money.

 What made you choose the UK as a location to move to?

 It's a good country.
-The people are nice and I like the cold weather.
+The people are nice, and I like the cold weather.
 It was easy to get into as well.

 What made it easier to get into than other countries?

 I wanted to go to America, but you need to apply for a visa in advance before going there.
 In the UK, you just need to answer some questions that immigration officials ask you at the airport.
 The officials didn't ask me very many questions, though.
 They looked me up and down and then stamped my passport to say I was allowed in.
 I then overstayed the time that I was allowed to stay here for, and have been here ever since.
 When I came here four years ago, Britain was welcoming to immigrants.
 Now, it isn't as welcoming.